Colorado Unemployment Insurance (SUTA/SUI)

 - What UI rate should I expect to pay as a new employer in Colorado?

-Who must pay Colorado unemployment insurance premiums?
+Who must pay Colorado unemployment insurance (UI) premiums?

 Return to top of page